astroumd/lmtoy/docs/wishlist.md

   users to easily switch between interactive and batch png (or pdf) files.
   The first example is in "view_spec_point.py"

+* New script "make_spec_fits.pu" that makes a waterfall fits cube

 # A wishlist